Naoya Fujiwara

 Naoya Fujiwara (藤原 直哉, Fujiwara Naoya) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Fujiwara was born in Kobe on May 27, 1965.
 He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Masakazu Wakamatsu in 1979, and obtained full professional status and the rank of 4-dan in 1989.

 Shogi professional

-Fujiwara finished the finished the 75th Meijin Class C2 league (April 2016 – March 2017) with a record of 1 win and 9 losses, earning a third demotion point which meant automatic demotion to "Free Class" play.
+Fujiwara finished the 75th Meijin Class C2 league (April 2016 – March 2017) with a record of 1 win and 9 losses, earning a third demotion point which meant automatic demotion to "Free Class" play.

 Promotion history

 The promotion history for Fujiwara is as follows: